We have already seen 3D printers at work that build an entire house or part of large buildings: how about one that builds an entire neighborhood?

 Each home will have an estimated cost of around $ 7000, and only households with an income of less than $ 200 a month will be able to purchase it.

-"We want to bring the most advanced technology to families who need it most to improve their living conditions," says the CEO of New Story, Brett Hagler.
+"We want to bring the most advanced technology to the families who most need it to improve their living conditions," says the CEO of New Story, Brett Hagler.